franciscoxavier04/pm-BIM/docs/system-admin-guide/integrations/README.md

 Community plugins are developed and maintained by third parties or community contributors.

 > [!IMPORTANT]
 > We do not guarantee error-free and seamless use of the Community plugins.
 Installation and use is at your own risk.

-### Excel

-Find out more about the [Excel synchronization with OpenProject](./excel-synchronization).

-### Jira

-We do not provide a direct integration between OpenProject and Jira ourselves.
-However, you can export your tasks from Jira into an Excel file and then import these tasks via an [Excel plugin into OpenProject](./excel-synchronization).

-If you want to migrate from Jira to OpenProject, please consult [this user-provided OpenProject Jira importer](https://github.com/dotnetfactory/openproject-jira-importer).
-Please note that it is not officially supported and that we do not take any liability when you use it.

-If you would like to learn more about the features of **OpenProject vs Jira** please read [here](https://www.openproject.org/blog/open-source-jira-alternative/).
+If you have any questions, issues, or feedback, please contact the respective plugin developers directly.

 ### Mattermost

 There is a user-provided integration with Mattermost.
 Please note that it is not officially supported and that we do not take any liability when you use it.
 You can find it [here](https://github.com/girish17/op-mattermost).

-### Microsoft Project

-To move tasks from MS Project to OpenProject, you can export your MS Project file to Excel and then [synchronize it with OpenProject]( ./excel-synchronization/).

 ### SL2OP